vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 All metrics (except [market creation](#market-creation-reward-metrics)) can be used to define the distribution of both individual rewards and team rewards.

-A team’s reward metric is the weighted average metric score of the top performing `n` % of team members by number where `n` is specified when creating the recurring transfer (i.e. for a team of 100 parties with `n=0.1`, the 10 members with the highest metric score).
+A team’s reward metric is the average metric score of the top performing `n` % of team members by number where `n` is specified when creating the recurring transfer (i.e. for a team of 100 parties with `n=0.1`, the 10 members with the highest metric score).

 ## Reward accounts